-Beyond this core group, many other graduate students are very involved in making the NGF a wonderful organization.
-From organizing and participating in our annual program-wide events, to acting as student representatives on several faculty committees, to facilitating collaborations within and beyond USC and originating ideas for special workshops, the level of involvement of our students is truly, what makes our program unique.
-I hope you will carry on the tradition and choose to be an active member of the NGF.
+Beyond this core group of NGP students, many other graduate students are very involved in making the NGF everything that it is.
+From organizing and participating in our annual program-wide events, to acting as student representatives on several faculty committees, to facilitating collaboration within and beyond USC and originating ideas for special workshops, the level of involvement of our students is truly what makes our program unique.
+I hope that you will carry on this tradition and choose to be an active member of the NGF.

-Our first NGF meeting will take place soon after classes begin, so keep an eye out for an email announcement.
-For starters, we will host a "Welcome Back" social event to start out the new school year and a professional development event in the coming months.
-If you have any questions about NGF, NGP, or USC/LA in general, please feel free to contact me (quihuis@usc.edu) or drop by my lab on the HSC campus (ZNI321).
-First year can be stressful and things will get challenging, but remember to there are plenty of students that have been where you are starting out, and all of us at NGF & NGP are always ready to lend a hand or ear whenever you need it!
+Our first NGF meeting will take place soon after the semester begins, so keep your eyes peeled for an email announcement.
+To kick things off, we will host a "Welcome Back" social event to start off the new school year, as well as our first professional development event in the coming months.
+If you have any questions about NGF, NGP, or USC and Los Angeles in general, please feel free to contact me (alundqui@usc.edu) or drop by my lab on the Health Sciences Campus (MCA 244).
+First year can be stressful and thing will be challenging but remember that there are plenty of students who have been where you are now, and all of your fellow NGP students are always ready to lend a hand or an ear whenever you need it!

 Best of luck in the coming year, and welcome to our NGF Trojan family!

 Fight on!

-Alicia Quihuis Neuroscience Graduate Program Neuroscience Graduate Forum Czar quihuis@usc.edu
+Adam Lundquist, Neuroscience Graduate Program Czar, Neuroscience Graduate Forum alundqui@usc.edu